By Mady Stoner

 If you want to experience as much as possible about the true aspects of the book, there are a few places and areas mentioned in the book that 30 years later are still around.

-Yours Truly in Shaker Square: The teenagers in the book come here for a milkshake, and the interior is exactly what you’d an imagine a classic diner to look like.
+Yours Truly: The teenagers in the book come here for a milkshake, and the interior is exactly what you’d an imagine a classic diner to look like.
 With so many food options, you can enjoy breakfast, lunch or dinner!
-Yours Truly is offering their full menu for carryout.
+Even though Yours Truly in Shaker Square closed, you can check out one of their other nine NE Ohio locations like Beachwood and Playhouse Square.

 Insider tip: order the famous Notso Fries.
 Golden brown cottage fries with melted cheese, chopped bacon and a dollop of sour cream.